- Title

 - Curatorial Notes

-From the late sixteenth century until the formation of the Republic of Turkey in 1922, the Ottoman sultans maintained a strong tradition of imperial portraiture.
-Influenced by European oil painting and Persian miniatures, Ottoman portraits provide important information about court ceremonies, changing fashions, and members of the court.
-The right side of a double-page composition, this painting was created as a pendant to a portrait of Selim II on the left, now in the collection of the Aga Khan Museum, Toronto.
-The musicians, servants, and courtiers, who are identified by their inscriptions, face left, toward the sultan, in a show of deference to their ruler.
+From the late sixteenth century to the formation of the Republic of Turkey in 1922, the Ottoman sultans maintained a strong tradition of imperial portraiture.
+Influenced by European oil painting and Persian manuscript illustration, Ottoman portraits provide important information about royal ceremonies, changing fashions, and members of the court.
+The right side of a double-page composition, this painting was created as a pendant to a portrait of Selim II (r.
+1566−74) on the left, now in the collection of the Aga Khan Museum, Toronto.
+The musicians, servants, and courtiers—who are identified by inscriptions beside their heads—face left, toward the sultan, in a show of deference to their ruler.
+The singular figure in a blue robe at left is an unnamed pasha, a high-ranking Ottoman official.
+The figure at the upper far right clad in yellow in the guise of a jester is probably a self-portrait of the artist, Haydar Reis, known as Nigari, “the portraitist.”
+Nigari also had been a renowned admiral in charge of the Ottoman imperial shipyards and was a close companion to the sultan.
+His signature in the cartouche at upper left reads: “Nigari servant of Sultan Selim Khan.”

 - Selected Bibliography